hellotem/enmeitu.github.io/resource/linux.md

   * Show disk space: df -Th
   * Install/uninstall a application: sudo apt install/remove appname

-## Tips for operating a sever remotely
+## Tips for remote Linux server management
 * Connect to your remote sever via ssh:
   - a) Install openssh on your server and start it;
   - b) Check your server IP by *ip -a* and write it down;